Overview

 Connection Timeouts

 Neon connections can drop on idle.
-Agent Diff handles this with:
+Agent Diff handles this with:- Connection retries

 - NullPool (no stale connections)